rxhulshxrmx/bullspree_analyst_assignment/README.md

 ### 4. Tools & Technologies
 - **Figma:** To create company-specific, uniform reporting templates for clarity and consistency.
 - **Tableau:** For interactive dashboards that provide stakeholders with insights through data visualization, using Figma templates.
 Links to the Tableau and Figma templates will be added here.
 Meanwhile, feel free to explore my other [Tableau Dashboards](https://public.tableau.com/views/MintClassicCompany/F_Warehouses?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

+### 5. Data-Driven Suggestions

+- **New User Registration & Activity**
+   - **New User Onboarding:** Provide guided tours, tutorials, or introductory offers to enhance the experience for new users.
+   - **Retention Campaigns:** Implement strategies like personalized emails or loyalty programs to encourage returning users to engage more frequently.

+- **Course Purchase - Conversion Rate**
+   - **Streamlined Checkout Process:** Simplify the purchase or sign-up process to reduce friction and make it easier for users to complete desired actions.
+   - **Compelling Call-to-Actions:** Use persuasive and clear CTAs to prompt users toward desired conversion points.
+   - **A/B Testing and Optimization:** Continuously test and improve landing pages, content, and CTAs to drive higher conversions.

+- **Course Clicks & Purchase Attempts**
+   - **Content Relevance and Accessibility:** Ensure easy access to relevant content or products based on past user activity.
+   - **Clear Navigation Paths:** Simplify navigation and suggest related courses to encourage deeper exploration.
+   - **Visual Engagement:** Use appealing visuals and clear call-to-action prompts to guide users across pages and enhance session engagement.

+- **Course Completion & User Retention**
+   - **Consistent Communication:** Engage users through newsletters, personalized emails, or notifications to keep the platform top-of-mind.
+   - **Enhanced Customer Support:** Provide responsive and helpful customer service to address user concerns and foster a positive experience.
+   - **Tailored Rewards and Incentives:** Offer loyalty rewards or exclusive deals to foster appreciation and encourage continued engagement.

+- **Quiz Participation**
+   - **Engaging Content Formats:** Use multimedia or interactive elements to captivate users and encourage prolonged engagement.
+   - **Internal Linking:** Recommend related content or courses to entice users to explore further within the platform.
+   - **Clear and Structured Content:** Organize content in a way that's easy to digest, keeping users engaged and interested.

 In addition, I’ve been promoting financial literacy with NISM and have participated in SEBI national-level competitions in Mumbai.
 Here's my [resume](https://drive.google.com/file/d/1yyNwcVv1eiETabK3F5CyGD7BCjRqYDXU/view?usp=sharing).